All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 "Ow!"
 A soft voice yelped.
 Little did he notice he stepped on someone's foot.

 Mokuba tore his eyes from the game to peer up at a brunette girl hopping on one foot.
-"G-Gomen!"
-He gaped apologetically at a sublime face condoning age that simply softened with mature olive eyes.
+"S-sorry" He gaped apologetically at a sublime face condoning age that only softened with mature olive eyes.

 Mokuba took her in consideration.
 Sheepishly he gravitated to the bench and joined her.
-"I won't do it again, it was my fault, I'm very sorry."
+"It was my fault, I'm very sorry."

 "No problem."
 She gestured to his game.
 "What're you playing, by the way?"

-"It is, but I have to beat my brother's score!"
-He revealed the record.
-"And I'm real close."
+"It is but I have yet to beat my brother's score."
+He revealed the score board, "See, I'm real close."

-Intrigued, she asked how to play and he explained rather gleefully, enthusiastic that someone else expressed similar interest as he.
+Intrigued, she asked how to play and he explained rather enthusiastically that someone else expressed similar interest as he.

 "I'm Euneya, and you are?"
 She asked.